Rugal/rugal.github.com/_posts/2015/2015-10-03-uploading-file-other-than-post.md

 -----------------

 Notice the `boundary` parameter in content type is mandatory.
+For people do not know what boundary is, [here](http://www.w3.org/Protocols/rfc1341/7_2_Multipart.html) are some [posts](http://stackoverflow.com/a/10932533/1242236).
 Hope this post could help someone!